Build Cache

 Using local build cache requires additional storage space on the Initiator machine.
 We recommend allocating at least twice the size of the project output folder.

-Local vs. Shared Build Cache
+Shared Cache Service

 Installing the Build Cache Service